Our Snowbird Baja Adventure

 Retirement was fast approaching and our dream of touring the Baja was quickly fading.
 With the increased negative media attention and concerns from family and friends, the Baja was not looking like a safe retirement RV destination.
 Then we attended the RV Snowbird Show in Abbotsford and met Dan and Lisa Goy of BajaAmigos, we realized that our dream was about to become reality.

-We quickly discovered, as our journey began, that the Baja was a world of sensorial beauty .
-The rock formations, unique cacti and the several thousand year old pictographs at Catavina, captivated our imagination.
+We quickly discovered, as our journey began, that the Baja was a world of sensorial beauty.
+The rock formations, unique cacti and the several-thousand-year-old pictographs at Catavina, captivated our imagination.
 To top it all off, the night skies were perfect for star gazing.
 Much of the Baja Hwy is challenging narrow, topes (speed bumps) in almost every town and oh those potholes!
-However, with the aid of our WagonMasters we all adjusted quickly and travelled without incident by the second day we all felt like pros.
+However, with the aid of our WagonMasters we all adjusted quickly and traveled without incident by the second day we all felt like pros.
 The other thing we discovered was that not everything on Baja was cheap.
 Most goods are a little cheaper than in Canada but not by a lot.
-However, diesel was 79 cents a litre and in March 2011 when North American prices were increasing by 30 and 40 cents a litre, Mexico s state run stations raised their rate to 80 cents a liter makes you wonder, doesn't it!
+However, diesel was 79 cents a liter and in March 2011 when North American prices were increasing by 30 and 40 cents a liter, Mexico s state-run stations raised their rate to 80 cents a liter makes you wonder, doesn't it!

-The days drifted by, unfamiliar places like El Rosario, Guerrero Negro, San Ignacio, Mulege and Loreto became notched on our Baja belt.
-The tour was a well balance mix of full hook-up sites for several days and boondocking (the experience we wanted) for several days.
+The days drifted by, unfamiliar places like El Rosario, Guerrero Negro, San Ignacio, Mulege, and Loreto became notched on our Baja belt.
+The tour was a well-balanced mix of full hook-up sites for several days and boondocking (the experience we wanted) for several days.
 If you want an RV learning curve, go on this tour!
-The 45 day tour was so relaxing and at the same time was a cornucopia of new sights and adventures.
+The 45-day tour was so relaxing and at the same time was a cornucopia of new sights and adventures.
 On one side trip in the Baja Amigos mobile, we found ourselves in a Baja 1000 practice run.
 We were traveling on thirty kilometers of gravel road to visit the mission of San Javier.
 Suddenly, the first of four Baja 1000 vehicles attempted to pass us.
 We were all yelling.
 Go for it Dan, we're in first place!
-Of course, they quickly overtook us and we dropped down to
+Of course, they quickly overtook us and we dropped down to fifth place.
+Nevertheless,

 Have you ever been to La Paz?
 I love that city.
 The malecon featured so many unique and very impressive sculptures.
 The shops and restaurants were so welcoming; I have never said Hola to so many friendly people.
 As we pulled into Cabo San Lucas, I felt a definite sadness.
 We had done it, we had traveled the length of the Baja and soon it would be time to head north.
 Greed is a terrible thing we wanted more, we didn't want to leave the Baja.
 Fortunately, the trip north was just as exciting thanks to Dan and Lisa.
 We stayed at and toured so many memorable spots: El Triunfo (you ve got to see this town!), the beaches at El Tecolote or Juncalito or El Requeson and the hiking at Puerto Escondido.